JumpstartLab/reading/html_and_css/exercises/chapter18.markdown

 So go ahead and add this information to the lower left hand column of the site.

 For an example on how to do this, see the resources folder for my completed wireframe.

+# Further Research
+Upon completing your website and publishing it you will begin to track your website and determine your turn over ratio for whatever goal you are trying to accomplish.

+One way of potentially increasing this is reiterating over this process and creating two seperate templates of sections of your website.

+This is typically called A/B testing and is done by all larger websites.
+The craziest part is you will have know if you are on A or B because they session based!

+For basic information see wikipedia http://en.wikipedia.org/wiki/A/B_testing